SaishJ/React-Router/README.md

 > React Router provides `<NavLink>` component which knows wheather link is active or not.
 > `<NavLink>` component is specifically made for Navbar or Breadcrumbs component.

+### 4. Navigate Programmatically

+> To Navigate Programmatically React Router provides `useNavigate` hook.
+> This hook return a function which call as navigate.